Smart Contracts Industry Standard: Ethereum’s Role Today

 Take the case of EOS.
 While Ethereum can only handle an average of 20 transactions every minute, EOS has provided breathtaking scalability with a new block being generated every 0.5 seconds.
 However, it is the capability to progressively expand that has made more users believe that EOS could be the future and Ethereum the past.

-As Ethereum stalls looking for a new way of increasing scalability, top competitors are already working on advancing to limitless transactions per second.
-Though Ethereum had achieved so much, especially in supporting smart contracts, it has now become the industry standard.
+As Ethereum stalls in finding new ways to increase scalability, top competitors are advancing toward limitless transactions per second.
+Although Ethereum has achieved a lot, especially with smart contracts, it has become the industry standard.

 From TRON to WAVES and other platforms, all the new projects are riding on the idea of smart contracts that Ethereum created.